eieiphyoaung/demo-consul-101-cicd/README.md

 A demonstration project showcasing Consul service discovery and health checking with Docker Compose, featuring automated service registration for counting and dashboard microservices.

-## Overview

-This project demonstrates:
-- Running Consul in development mode using Docker
-- Deploying multiple instances of microservices with Docker Compose
-- Automatic service registration with Consul
-- Health check monitoring for all services
-- Service discovery and load balancing

 ## Architecture

 The project consists of: